 Currently, and in the short term, timber has the potential to be the most tangible and readily available asset.
 The inventory of this resource is based upon the Ministry of Forests' forest cover mapping, currently administered by the Ministry of Sustainable Resource Management.
 The need to update this database will be assessed from time to time.
-The next Timber Supply Review process will help to identify inventory gaps, and will allow for the testing of the accuracy of these inventories.
+(Currently in 2nd year of a TEM project through FIA.
+The next Timber Supply Review process will help to identify inventory gaps, and will allow for the testing of the accuracy of these inventories (new TSR being done a requirement of long-term tenure).
 Projects such as Total Chance Planning, Total Resource Design or Ecosystem Management Plans will be evaluated for use in locally developed Scenario Planning Models.